 Free scratchcards are often distributed as free inserts in newspapers and magazines and usually involve recipients having to scratch off one or more panels to see whether they have "won" a "prize".
 Scratchcards should not exaggerate participants’ chances of winning, create confusion between gifts and prizes, describe prizes inaccurately or include a cost to claim.

 Promoters should distinguish clearly between prizes and gifts (Rule 8.19).
-If a significant proportion of participants in a promotion are entitled to a gift it should not be described as a prize; it can be described as a "gift", "award", "reward" or similar (see JDM Marketing Ltd t/a Bright-Life UK, 04 November 2015).
+If a significant proportion of participants in a promotion are entitled to a gift it should not be described as a prize; it can be described as a "gift", "award", "reward" or similar (see JDM Marketing Ltd, 04 November 2015).
 Several factors might help determine what constitutes a “significant proportion”, for example, the relative proportions of potential prize winners and potential gift recipients; the mechanisms by which promoters offer gifts and prizes; and the relative values of the prizes and gifts when compared with each other.

 Promoters should neither exaggerate consumers’ chances of winning prizes (Rule 8.20) nor imply consumers are luckier than they are by, for example, using words like ‘finalist’, or implying they have won or are likely to win a prize (8.21).
 Promoters should not falsely claim or imply that consumers have won, will win or will, on doing something, win a prize if that prize does not exist (8.21.1).